kancho-dev/restaurant-menu-scraper/README.md

 - Never commit the `.env` file
 - Use a dedicated Facebook account for scraping if possible
 - Ensure proper file permissions for cron jobs
+- For Lambda, use AWS Secrets Manager for sensitive data

 ## Troubleshooting